An Offline Metric for the Debiasedness of Click Models: Introduction

 Second, the authors find that click model mismatch, a case in which the assumptions of the click models do not match the user behavior in the collected dataset, can lead to wrong conclusions about which models generalize well to unseen rankings.
 While \citet{deffayet-2022} evaluate a variety of click models and identify trends about which click models tend to generalize better, we still lack a principled approach to reliably select a click model from a set of candidates for deployment in downstream applications.

-\header{Debiasedness of a click model} In this work, we introduce the notion of \emph{debiasedness} of a click model w.r.t.\ the logging policy, the concept that the inferred relevance of a newly trained click model should not be correlated with the relevance predictions of the policy that was used to collect the training data, beyond the true relevance signal.
-First, we prove that debiasedness is a necessary condition \begin{enumerate*}[label=(\roman*)] \item for obtaining consistent and unbiased estimations of document relevance, and \item for the invariance of click prediction under policy shift. \end{enumerate*} Secondly, we present \acfi{CMIP}, a method based on conditional independence testing, that measures the degree of debiasedness of a newly trained model with regard to the logging policy.
+\header{Debiasedness in click modeling} A common approach in the field is to consider that the role of click models and counterfactual learning-to-rank algorithms is to explicitly cancel the biases present in the training data, in order to avoid propagating them to downstream applications (e.g., ~\cite{sofa, debiasing-conversion}).
+In this work, we formalize the notion of \emph{debiasedness} of a click model's predictions w.r.t.\ the logging policy.
+We formulate it as the concept that the inferred relevance of a newly trained click model should not correlate with the relevance predictions of the policy that was used to collect the training data, beyond the true relevance signal.
+First, we prove that a click model's relevance predictions must be debiased for its click predictions to be invariant under policy shift.
+We also connect this concept to consistency and unbiasedness in click modeling.
+Secondly, we present \acfi{CMIP}, a method based on conditional independence testing that measures the degree of debiasedness of relevance predictions with respect to the logging policy.

 In our semi-synthetic experiments, we first reproduce the findings in \citep{deffayet-2022} on strong but narrow logging policies.
 Then, we verify, on a wide array of training configurations, that \acs{CMIP} helps to predict the performance of models outside of their training distribution.
 Lastly, we show that \acl{OPS} strategies based on \acs{CMIP} incur lower regret than those based on \acl{PPL} and \acs{nDCG} only.